BRITE-REU/programming-workshops/source/workshops/01_linux_bash/bash_scripting.rst

     * When referring to or reading a variable we place a ``$`` sign before the variable name
     * When setting a variable we leave out the ``$`` sign
     * **Do not** use white-space around the ``=``
-        -  var=23, that’s the correct variable assignment syntax: a word that consists of unquoted letters followed by an unquoted = that appears before a command argument (here it’s on its own)
-        -  var =23, the var command with =23 as argument (except in zsh where =something is a special operator that expands to the path of the something command.
-Here, you’d likely to get an error as 23 is unlikely to be a valid command name).
-        -  var= 23, an assignment var= followed by a command name 23.
-That’s meant to execute 23 with var= passed to its environment (var environment variable with an empty value).
-        -  var = 23, var command with = and 23 as argument.
-Try with echo = 23
-           for instance.

 --------------------

 Command Substitution